synthona/synthona-help/README.md

 What is synthona?
 -----------------

 synthona is a way of being & thinking. synthona allows you to create, explore, and share networks made out of content!
 You can use synthona for whatever you want, some ideas include "building a mind palace, storing URL bookmarks, exploring your filesystem, thinking, note-taking, as a memory-expansion for your brain, for world-building, planning, and so forth...there are few limits!"
-That might sound overwhelming but it's really not so bad once you get familiar. synthona tries its best not to make any changes to your computer outside of itself, so feel free to click around & experiment, that is the best way to learn after all!
+Synthona tries its best not to make any changes to your computer outside of itself, so feel free to click around & experiment!

 What are nodes and associations?
 --------------------------------